List of The Sopranos characters: Jackie Aprile Jr.

 Jackie failed out of Rutgers University after he was caught cheating during an exam.
+Tony expresses disappointment as he had always defended Jackie jr. to his father when he was alive.
 Meadow suggested that he enroll at the Fashion Institute of Technology because Jackie said he has a passion for designing men's suits.
 Meadow later broke up with Jackie after she found Jackie cheating on her.
 Resentful of Tony's hypocrisy, Jackie began working directly for Ralph, forming his own minor crew in the process.

 Upon hearing Ralph tell the story of when Jackie's father and Tony robbed a card game held by Feech La Manna, Jackie was inspired to follow in his father's footsteps.
 Using his dim-witted crew of Carlo Renzi, Dino Zerilli and Matush, Jackie attempted to hold up a card game run by Soprano soldier Eugene Pontecorvo.
-In the robbery, Jackie killed "Sunshine" the dealer, and made man Furio Giunta was shot in the leg.
-Christopher killed Carlo, and after hearing gunshots, Matush fled in the getaway car.
+In the robbery, Jackie looses control of the situation, first by shouting, causing Christopher to recognise his voice, then due to heckling killed "Sunshine" the dealer, and made man Furio Giunta was shot in the leg.
+Christopher killed Carlo, who high on drugs fires his shotgun, nearly killing Albert Barese who was exiting the toilet and after hearing the gunshots, Matush fled in the getaway car.
 Jackie escaped by jacking a car and sped past Dino, who was killed by Christopher and Albert Barese.
+Christopher reports to Tony that he was certain the masked gunman who escaped was Jackie jr, leaving him vengeful and full of rage.

-In "Army of One," Jackie was hiding in a Boonton housing project when he called Tony to claim he attempted the robbery in imitation of Tony and Jackie Sr. Ralph implies that Jackie should be given a pass for the failed robbery.
+In "Army of One," Jackie was hiding in a Boonton housing project when he called Tony to claim he attempted the robbery in imitation of Tony and Jackie Sr. During the call he invoke his father in an attempt to get Tony's help but is refused Ralph implies that Jackie should be given a pass for the failed robbery.
 However, Tony implies that the near-unconditional protection given to "made men" should take priority, which leads Ralph to give the order to have Jackie killed.
 Jackie Jr. was walking through the Boonton projects when Vito Spatafore shot him in the back of the head.
 Rosalie, Meadow and the rest of the family were told that Jackie was killed by black drug dealers during a botched transaction.
+Though Meadow and Jackie's sister Kelli really know the truth as Jackie Jr. aspired to follow in his father footsteps.